psu13/mutable-hakyll/posts/old-friends-pop-up.md

 Our old friends from the Thin Man sandwich shop did a popup today in the space that Black Radish uses as a catering kitchen.
-Thin Man closed in 2017, a casualty of skyrocketing rents in the Strip District,  but while they were open they were easily doing some of the best sandwiches in town.
+Thin Man closed in 2017, a casualty of skyrocketing rents in the Strip District.
+But while they were open they were easily doing some of the best sandwiches in town.

 Their signature eponymous sandwich, the *Thin Man*, is a thick schmear of a great chicken